Minnesota

 June 2019 — An electrical outlet inside an empty warehouse.

 Leder Bros.
-Scrap Metal Recycling, North Minneapolis
+Scrap Metal Recycling, Minneapolis

 Leder Bros.
-Scrap Metal Recycling, North Minneapolis
+Scrap Metal Recycling, Minneapolis

 June 2019 — The weathered brick façade of Leder Bros.
 Scrap Metal Recycling reflects a century of small-scale industrial life in north Minneapolis.
 Faded hand-painted lettering and a rusting mid-century sign mark the receiving entrance for what was once a busy recycling yard, a place where scrap from the city’s rail lines and factories found new purpose.
 The combination of concrete block, yellow brick, and glass block windows speaks to a utilitarian design typical of the post-war industrial boom.
 Today, its aging surfaces and surveillance cameras evoke a district in transition, where traces of heavy industry linger amid redevelopment and adaptive reuse.